letizhamiguel-cyber/ECE-2112-PA-1/README.md

 August 29, 2026 - Initial Formatting of README.

-September 1, 2026 - Input of further README content and Finalization of README.
+September 1, 2026 - Input of further README content.

+September 2, 2026 - Finalization of README with file history and key details.